 Seidman feels that Chobani’s “How Matters” infringed on his “How” trademark.
 So, Seidman sued Chobani, plus Chobani’s marketing arm, Droga5.

 Chobani spokespeople insist Seidman’s case is meritless.
-Their defense arguments:
+They contend:

-- Nobody on Team Chobani/Droga5 had heard of Seidman before or during development of the “How Matters” re-brand campaign; so, how could we have copied.
+- Nobody on Team Chobani/Droga5 had heard of Seidman before or during development of the “How Matters” re-brand campaign; as such, how could we have copied?
 (Though, trademark law isn’t about the elimination of copy-cats, which we’ll get to below.)

 Since the lawsuit hit, the food manufacturer also decided to file a formal trademark application for the term “how matters.”
-Seidman also groused:
+Seidman opined:

 “They’re using ‘how’ to convey and connote that they are an ethical company.
 They are using ‘How’ exactly the way I use it.
 They’ve appropriated the foundation of my entire philosophy.”

 What can be trademarked and what can’t?